-Rubella in pregnancy rare in US, but can be devastating for babyMarch 28th, 2013 in Diseases, Conditions, Syndromes /
+Rubella in pregnancy rare in US, but can be devastating for babyMarch 28, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 (HealthDay)—Although rare in the United States, three babies with birth defects caused by rubella (or "German measles") were reported in 2012 and doctors need to be on the lookout for such cases, a new government report indicates.

 Birth defects caused by what doctors call "congenital rubella syndrome" can include cataracts, hearing problems and heart abnormalities.
 The syndrome occurs when a pregnant woman is infected with rubella and passes it to her fetus.

 More than 90 percent of people in the United States have been vaccinated against rubella or have natural immunity, which means that congenital rubella syndrome is extremely rare in the nation.